YottaDB/YDBDoc/ProgGuide/devcycle.rst

 The ydb_principal environment variable specifies the value for $principal, which designates the absolute pathname of the principal $IO device.
 This is an MDC Type A enhancement to standard M.

-The following is an example of ydb_principal definition:
+The following is an example of :code:`ydb_principal` definition:

 .. code-block:: bash

    $ ydb_principal=/usr/filename
    $ export ydb_principal

-This specifies the /usr/filename as the principal $IO device, effective until changed further or until you logout of the particular session.
+This specifies the :code:`/usr/filename` as the principal $IO device, effective until changed further or until you logout of the particular session.

 +++++++++++++++
 ydb_routines